ecacevedo/exchange-zero/README.md

 ###### Procedural
 - [x] Initialize a git repo on Github, with a link to your hosted project.
 - [x] Have frequent commits, making a robust commit history at least every day.
 (75 commits minimum)
-- [ x] Use effective and safe branching and merging processes.
+- [x] Use effective and safe branching and merging processes.

 <br>